drfailer/serializer-cpp/README.md

 ### Genericity

-This method relies a lot on SFINAE, which means that a lot of conversion functions have been written.
+This method relies a lot on concepts, which means that a lot of conversion functions have been written.
 However, even if this simple library tries to be very generic, some types may not be handled properly.
 The library allow to create custom functions manually if required.